amomen9/PostgreSQL/Barman/barman_2.14.md

 ## Barman 2.14 installation on CentOS 8 with PostgreSQL 8.3+:

-* This manual is written for CentOS, but it is really recommended for other Linux distributions too, because the major difference between diverse Linux distributions in the eyes of Barman and PostgreSQL is the package managers and repositories.
+* This manual is written for CentOS, but it is really recommended for other Linux distributions, too, because the major difference between diverse Linux distributions in the eyes of Barman and PostgreSQL are the package managers and repositories.

 * This